susanagburgos/Patton_Gomez_CSCI2270_FinalProject/README.md

   their total and a summary of their purchases.

 How to Run:
+The user will need four files to run our code:
+- main.cpp
+- Books.cpp
+- Books.h
+- bookList.txt

   The user will be presented with a main menu with 6 different options to choose from.
       1. Find a book
       2. View our inventory